qmachine/qmachine/docs/ruby.rst

 API client
 ----------

-A client for Ruby is under development, but it not yet available in the stable release of the gem.
-When it becomes available, it will be possible to submit jobs from a Ruby program to be executed by volunteer compute nodes.
+A client for Ruby is under development.
+Basic low-level functions are now available in the stable release, but no effort has been made to leverage any of Ruby's language-level concurrency features.
+It is possible to use the current functions in a Ruby program to submit jobs to be executed by volunter compute nodes, but it is not yet convenient.

 API server